xilaluna/fentanyl-epidemic-tracker/README.md

 - Store data in a database such as Redis.
 - Store every article in the database then check if the link exists already for the collector.
 - Create display to show each individual article.
+- Create a way to search for specific articles.
+- Speed up scraper.